Characterization of Talagrand's transport-entropy inequalities in metric spaces: From -log-Sobolev inequality to transport-entropy inequality From (tau)-log-Sobolev inequality to transport-entropy inequality

 Two proofs are given below.
-The first one exactly follows the lines of the proof of ${\bf LSI_\alpha^-}\Rightarrow {\bf T_\alpha}$, whereas the second one uses the equivalence between transport-entropy inequalities and dimension free concentration established in \cite{gozlan} together with a change of metric argument.
+The first one exactly follows the lines of the proof of $\mathbf{LSI}_\alpha^-\Rightarrow{\mathbf{T}_\alpha}$, whereas the second one uses the equivalence between transport-entropy inequalities and dimension-free concentration established in \cite {gozlan} together with a change of metric argument.

 In each proof, the first step is to tensorise the $(\tau)$-log-Sobolev inequality.
-Let $n\in \N^*$ ; using the sub-additivity property \eqref{sub additivity} of the entropy functional, we see that ${\bf (\tau)-LSI_\alpha}(1,A)$ implies that
+Let $n\in\N^*$; using the sub-additivity property \eqref {subadditivity} of the entropy functional, we see that $(\tau)-\mathbf{LSI}_\alpha(1,A)$ implies that